Saving & Spending Taxes

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Being a parent is hard enough.
-Being a parent during tax time adds a whole new layer of complexity beyond just trying to figure out what to do with your refund.
+Being a parent during tax time adds a whole new layer of complexity beyond just trying to figure out how to maximize your tax return.

 This is especially true for those who might not know the correct way to claim dependents or what deductions they can take.

-Here are 16 important tax tips every parent should know.
+Here are 16 important tax tips every parent should know to help you get ahead financially.

 Adoption benefits